Open Today &ndashp; 10:00AM - 4:30PM

 TJ Documented Plant Yes

-This species is believed to have been grown by Thomas Jefferson in the President's House.[1]
+This species is believed to have been grown in the President's House while Jefferson lived there as the nation's third president.[1]

-Upon Jefferson's retirement in 1809, Margaret Bayard Smith, a Washington socialite, asked for a geranium Jefferson was growing and the departing president replied: "it is in very bad condition, having been neglected latterly as not intended to be removed. ... if plants have sensibility, as the analogy of their organisation with ours seems to indicate, it cannot but be proudly sensible of her [Mrs. Smith's] fostering attentions."[2]
+Upon Jefferson's retirement in 1809, Margaret Bayard Smith, a Washington socialite, asked for one of Jefferson's geraniums and the departing president replied: "it is in very bad condition, having been neglected latterly as not intended to be removed. ... if plants have sensibility, as the analogy of their organisation with ours seems to indicate, it cannot but be proudly sensible of her [Mrs. Smith's] fostering attentions."[2]

 Imported from South Africa into Britain by the early 1700s, this species geranium was an exciting novelty that became one of the parents of our modern bedding geraniums.[3]
 Geraniums were popular enough in America by 1800 to be featured by Rembrandt Peale in his famous 1801 portrait of his brother Rubens.